 Students will learn how to perform, interpret, and write a report on focused transthoracic ultrasound of the heart (point-of-care-ultrasound) using an ultrasound simulator.
-This will enable them to use ultrasound to increase the diagnostic accuracy of bedside clinical examination in assessment of commonly encountered cardiac pathology and abnormal haemodynamic states.
+This will enable them to use ultrasound to increase the diagnostic accuracy of bedside clinical examination in assessment of commonly encountered pathology of the cardiovascular system.

 Intended Learning Outcomes

 - Describe the indications, uses and limitations of ultrasound imaging for ultrasound-assisted examination and assessment of the heart for pathology and haemodynamic state.